 Euclid data release Q2: the Euclid Galactic Bulge Survey

 Euclid has a number of planned data releases to the world.
-After the successful “Quick Data Release 1” (Q1, March 2025), ESA and the EC will be publishing a second Quick Data Release (Q2) on 24 June 2026.
+After the successful “Quick Data Release 1” (Q1, March 2025), ESA and the EC has published a second Quick Data Release (Q2) on 24 June 2026.
 The Q2 dataset is very different from Q1: the Euclid Galactic Bulge Survey (EGBS).
 In March 2025 Euclid was pointed close to the Galactic Centre to take images with its VIS camera of 4.8 deg2 over nine adjoining fields.
 This dataset is an unprecedented deep, wide-field, high-resolution view of the inner bulge region of our Milky Way galaxy.
 The Q2 release will contain calibrated images as well as photometry and astrometry catalogues of all stars in this field.

 The imaging data are obtained in the single VIS broad band over 16 dithered exposures of 400 sec each, giving a total exposure of 1.8 hours per field, at Euclid’s resolution (0.16 arcsec).
 The background about EGBS science and data access can be found at ESA’s Euclid Q2 release page.